 Rory Pilgrim (1988, Bristol, Great Britain) studied at Chelsea College of Art & Design in London and De Ateliers in Amsterdam.
-He recently exhibited at Flat Time House in London and the 5e Ghuangzhou Triennial.
-In Rotterdam, Pilgrim's work was shown at Witte de With Center for Contemporary Art as the winner of the CoCA Commission in 2014, and last summer in Project Rotterdam at Museum Boijmans Van Beuningen.
+He recently exhibited in Flat Time House in London and the 5th Ghuangzhou Triennial.
+In Rotterdam, work by Pilgrim was shown at the Witte de With Center for Contemporary Art as winner of the CoCA Commission in 2014, and last summer in Project Rotterdam at Museum Boijmans Van Beuningen.

 Rana Hamadeh's oeuvre is the result of extensive research into specific concepts and terms, using the world of theories as fiction.
-She combines performances, cartographic work, theater images with sound and text, but also written projects and conversations, and with that her work unfolds as a network of associations that brings together a diversity of histories, geographical places, philosophies and fictional stories.
-In 2011 she started an ongoing project called Alien Encounters, as an overarching basis for a series of works that thoroughly investigate state-supported forms of violence and the legal devices that make that possible.
+Combining performances, cartographic work, stage images with sound and text, as well as written projects and conversations, her work unfolds as a network of associations that brings together a diversity of histories, geographic places, philosophies and fictional stories.
+In 2011, she began an ongoing project called Alien Encounters, as an overarching foundation for a series of works that thoroughly investigate state-sponsored forms of violence and the legal devices that make it possible.
 Hamadeh graduated from the Dutch Art Institute in 2009.
-Among other things, she exhibited at The Institute of Modern Art (Brisbane, 2016); The Showroom (London, 2016); Western Front (Vancouver, 2015); Gallery TPW (Toronto, 2015) and Kiosk (Ghent, 2014).
+She has exhibited at the Institute of Modern Art (Brisbane, 2016); The Showroom (London, 2016); Western Front (Vancouver, 2015); Gallery TPW (Toronto, 2015) and Kiosk (Ghent, 2014).